akash-network/community/sig-clients/praetor/README.md

 ### May 17 Update
-* Become Akash provider using a newer and efficient helm method on a single server (New Providers)- Testing
+* Become Akash provider using a newer and efficient helm method on a single server (New Providers)- Testing - early next week
-* Become Akash provider using a newer and efficient helm method for K8S Kubernetes Build with multiple servers (New Providers) - Testing
+* Become Akash provider using a newer and efficient helm method for K8S Kubernetes Build with multiple servers (New Providers) - Testing - early next week
-* GPU support for testnet - In Development
+* GPU support for testnet - In Development - Target Time - early next week
 * Migration for existing praetor providers from custom provider service to helm chart - In Development
-* PRDs for content moderation - In Development
+* PRDs for content moderation - In Development -

 ### PRDs